 The program helps companies determine how much they must cut emissions to prevent the worst impacts of climate change, based on the size of their carbon footprint and climate science.

-Large or small, whatever the level of clean energy investment a company makes will get it heading in the right direction.
+Large or small, any clean energy investment a company makes will point it in the right direction.
 And by adopting renewable energy policies, many corporations are seeing the positive results reflected in their triple bottom line.
 As investors show increased interest and consumers vote with their pocketbooks, more companies are expected to take the lead on reducing their carbon footprint.